-The TRUST supports the education and equipment needs of the hospital.
-In 2012, more than $220,000 in TRUST funding was spent on equipment, education of hospital staff and health programs and services.
-A significant portion of that money, $41,000, was spent on professional and continuing education for staff, but the bulk of it—$148,000—was spent on new equipment and facility upgrades.
+The Trust supports the education and equipment needs of the hospital.
+In 2013, more than $145,000 in Trust funding was spent on equipment, education of hospital staff and health programs and services.
+A significant portion of that money, over $70,000, was spent on professional and continuing education for staff, but the bulk of it—$74,600—was spent on new equipment and facility upgrades.
 Providing hospital staff with the education and equipment they need to stay on the leading edge of medical technology ensures high-quality care when you and your family need it.

-While McCullough-Hyde Hospital does reserve a portion of its budget for equipment purchases, it relies on the TRUST for additional funding for equipment and technology.
-In the last 11 years, the TRUST provided:
+While McCullough-Hyde Hospital does reserve a portion of its budget for equipment purchases, it relies on the Trust for additional funding for equipment and technology.
+In the last 12 years, the Trust provided:

 - Partial funding for the three-year hospital-wide, Health Information System, an integrated electronic health record system linking patient records within the hospital and with physician offices.